 Golf balls age well when stored at room temperature, do not store the golf balls in a freezer.
 Heat is terrible as well, and there is another danger.
 Don’t leave your golf balls in the car on the back-shelf cooking away.
 That will do them no good at all.

 There are various ways to construct a golf ball, affecting how long it will last.
 Here is a video from the factory floor showing just how the process works.

 Many golf balls consist of a two-piece structure.
 These, no surprise, are often called two-piece balls.
 They have a solid rubber core with a plastic cover.
 Manufacturers of these balls say they should easily last seven years.
 Two-piece balls are popular with beginners and high handicappers.
 They are great for getting distance even when the golfer’s swing speed is not very fast.

 The more experienced players tend to prefer three-piece balls.
 These are more complex to construct and so tend to be more expensive.

 Construction of a three-piece golf ball

 It is a complex manufacturing process with more than eighty steps and inspections at every stage.
 The ball has a molded core made of various blended rubber components.
-A three-piece ball has two compression molded hemispheres.
+A three-piece ball has two compression-molded hemispheres.
 These are molded around the base, and the dimples form as part of the process.
 Then any rough spots are removed, and paint is applied to the ball to ensure it is smooth.
-Finally, it is repainted with a resilient and high-gloss material to ensure it does not scuff mark or damage.
+Finally, it is repainted with a resilient and high-gloss material to ensure it does not scuff marks or damage.